julien-garcia13/record-cam-sh/README.md

 # Record CAM RTSP

-Un script en Bash permettant d'enregistrer le flux RTSP d'une caméra via un serveur NAS.
+A Bash script used to record the RTSP stream from a camera via a NAS server.

-## Utilisation
+## Usage

-Vous devez créer un dossier, appelez le comme vous voulez, ou il sera possible de le lancer.
+You need to create a folder, call it what you like, or it will be possible to launch it.
-Entrez dans le dossier "cd ..." puis télécharger le script à l'aide de wget.
+Enter the "cd ..." folder and download the script using wget.
-Rendez-le éxecutable avec "sudo chmod +x nom-du-script.sh" Lancez le avec ./nom-du-script.sh
+Make it executable with "sudo chmod +x script-name.sh".
+Run it with ./script-name.sh

 ![screen](https://i.ibb.co/2sfnxqT/script.png)